Welcome to Dunlap Vision, the leader in eye care in the Kankakee River Valley

-Our optometrists in Bourbonnais, IL are proud to offer advanced technology in a professional, friendly environment.
+Our optometrists in Bourbonnais, IL, Dr. Brent Dunlap, Dr. Lisa Jeziorny Kerouac and Dr. Tayler Peachey are proud to offer advanced technology in a professional, friendly environment.
 Our team of doctors and eye care staff are here to care for all your vision needs including comprehensive eye exams, diagnosis and treatment of eye diseases (from conjunctivitis to glaucoma), vision therapy and low vision care.
-Our clinic includes an optical showroom with exclusive lines of designer frames, an on-site lens manufacturing lab and a caring staff of optometrist and opticians.
+Our clinic includes an optical showroom with exclusive lines of designer frames, an on-site lens manufacturing lab and a caring staff of optometrists and opticians.

 Why Choose Us?

 Thorough Eye Care: Our focus is your eye health and eye care needs.
 Our Doctors of Optometry provide comprehensive eye care to patients of all ages, as well as treatments for a range of conditions including but not limited to: Infections, allergies, glaucoma, diabetic retinopathy, dry eye, cataracts and macular degeneration

 Contact Lens Specialists: We can fit any brand of contacts.
 All types including Daily Disposables, Multifocals, colored lenses, and astigmatism.